How to Fill Your Blank Walls

 Gallery walls are still going strong.
 Not only are they a great way to display beautiful photographs, but they can be as large or as small as you want.

-With gallery walls, you can choose menagerie of small items or opt for 9 oversized framed photos and fill the entire wall.
+With gallery walls, you can choose a menagerie of small items or opt for 9 oversized framed photos and fill the entire wall.
 They’re very versatile and a great way to fill blank walls.

 Suggested read: “The Ins and Outs of Gallery Walls“.